ada-ros/tutorial-aeic21/README.md

 For some exercises the *Webots* simulator will be used.
 This simulator is not very demanding about hardware or graphics acceleration, working well even with recent Intel integrated GPUs.
 A computer well-suited for large compilations is recommended, though.

-### Further materials

-Additional information and materials will be provided during the coming weeks.
-It is recommended to subscribe to the *Issues* in this repository, as updates will be notified using that channel.